CSCfi/csc-user-guide/docs/support/faq/ssh-clone.md

 ## Passphrase protected key

 Another common reason for failure is when the private key is protected by a passphrase.
-Meanwhile it is generally recommended to protect a private key with a passphrase when storing the key in a workstation, Rahti does not have any mechanism to store the passphase and will then fail to use the key.
-To check if a private key is protected by a passphrase, you may use the same command above to generate the public key, If the key is portected, the command will ask for the password.
+Even though it is generally recommended to protect a private key with a passphrase when storing the key in a workstation, Rahti does not have any mechanism to store the passphrase and will then fail to use the key.
+To check if a private key is protected with a passphrase, you may use the same command above to generate the public key, If the key is protected, the command will ask for the password.

 ## Too new format used